School-Based Services Integration Model

 Rural communities are increasing access to services for students through programs that link school systems with local healthcare and social service programs.
 Services integration in rural school settings can help high-risk children and their families overcome barriers to care, such as transportation.
 This model is particularly powerful for integrating services for high-risk children because it considers the needs of the whole child so that they may learn and achieve their full potential.
 Rural communities have implemented different types of school-based models:

 School-Linked Services: In a school-linked services program, the school connects students and families to community organizations to increase access to health and human services.
 These services may or may not be available on school grounds.
 School administrators play an important role in building partnerships between the school and community organizations to ensure that students have access to services.
-School-linked services models may range in complexity from a mobile unit that visits the school on a regular basis to a collaborative that links the school to community agencies that provide health and human services.
-School-linked services models may also refer families to services.
+School-linked services models may be implemented through a mobile unit that regularly visits the school, a collaborative that links the school to community agencies that provide health and human services, or through family referrals to services.

 School-Based Health Centers (SBHC): SBHCs provide a variety of services to improve the overall health of students and their family members, including primary care, immunizations, health screenings, and health education.
 Some SBHCs also offer behavioral health and substance abuse services, oral health services, vision and hearing screenings, and reproductive health services.
 The HRSA School-Based Health Centers website has information about applying for funding for a center.